Financial Mutuals

 against poverty as a result of illness and death.

-including medical services, sick pay, and funds for those who
+including the supply of medical services, sick pay, and funds for those who

 have fallen on hard times.
 They often provided the only organised social